July 9, 2026

 Euro-BioImaging is delighted to announce a significant expansion.
-Six of our Nodes - Austrian BioImaging/CMI, UK Node, Cellular Imaging Hungary, Danish BioImaging, Portuguese Platform for BioImaging (PPBI) and Radiology and Medical Imaging Node Valencia have added new facilities, which after stringent review by our Scientific Advisory Committee were approved by our Board in Prague last week.
-A total of 33 new facilities have been added to our infrastructure.
-These facilities bring an exciting and complementary range of technologies to the infrastructure, from large animal imaging and multiplexing imaging, to deep brain imaging to new capacity and expertise in image data analysis.
+Six of our Nodes - Austrian BioImaging/CMI, UK Node, Cellular Imaging Hungary, Danish BioImaging, Portuguese Platform for BioImaging (PPBI) and Radiology and Medical Imaging Node Valencia have added new facilities.
+After stringent review by our Scientific Advisory Board, they were approved by our Board in Prague last week.
+A total of 31 new facilities have been added to our infrastructure.
+These facilities bring an exciting and complementary range of technologies to the infrastructure, from large animal imaging and spatial omics, to deep brain imaging to new capacity and expertise in image data analysis.

-Euro-BioImaging is proud to now be able to offer open access to and expertise from 331 facilities organized into 40 Nodes.
+Euro-BioImaging is proud to now be able to offer open access to and expertise from 329 facilities organised into 40 Nodes.
 We welcome the new facilities to the Euro-BioImaging family and look forward to working with everyone to support excellent science all across Europe through advanced imaging technologies!

 Below you will find an overview of the new expertise and geographical coverage these Node Upgrades represents.